fishy/incognita/Privacy.md

 # Privacy Policy

-Yuxuan "fishy" Wang built the Nene app as an Open Source app.
+Yuxuan "fishy" Wang built the Incognita app as an Open Source app.
 This SERVICE is provided by Yuxuan "fishy" Wang at no cost and is intended for use as is.